anishce/anishce/README.md

 - 🚀 I’m currently working on AWS, Azure, Domain Oriented Microservices (DOMA), High-Performance Applications & Microservices, Kubernetes, and Docker.
 - 💡 I love exploring new technologies and tools.
 - 🌱 I’m currently learning AWS, Azure and GCP.
-- 👯 I’m looking to collaborate on open source projects, .NET, Go, Microservices, DDD, AWS, Azure, GCP, Kubernetes, and Docker.
+- 👯 I’m looking to collaborate on open source projects, DDD, Golang, Microservices, AWS, Azure, GCP, .NET, Kubernetes, and Docker.
 - ⚡ Fun fact: I once solved a coding challenge in zero gravity.
 Well, maybe not zero gravity, but definitely with a cat on my lap, which is practically the same thing, right? 🐾💻 #CodingWithCats